 Welcome to NZEEL

 Welcome to the New Zealand Experimental Economics Laboratory (NZEEL) at the University of Canterbury.
-Located in the College of Business and Economics, NZEEL is the home of cutting edge experimental research and teaching in social science.
+Housed in the College of Business and Law, NZEEL is the home of cutting edge experimental research and teaching in social science.

 NZEEL is available for use by UC staff members, visiting researchers and graduate students.
 The laboratory is a state-of-the-art facility with 36 fully partitioned work stations and separate experiment control room.